David Douglas, 12th Marquess of Queensberry: Personal life

 Queensberry's eldest but illegitimate son, Ambrose Jonathan Carey (b.
 1961), is head of a British security and intelligence firm.
 His half-sister Caroline Carey (b.
-1959), an English art student, married the late Salem bin Laden, prior head of the global Bin Laden family corporation.
-Ambrose Carey has been married since 1995 to Christina Weir, a daughter of the late Sir Michael Scott Weir KCMG (1925–2006) and his first wife, Alison Walker.
+1959), an English art student, married Salem bin Laden, prior head of the global Bin Laden family corporation.
+Ambrose Carey has been married since 1995 to Christina Weir, a daughter of Sir Michael Scott Weir and his first wife, Alison Walker.
 They have two sons, Angus Carey-Douglas and James Carey-Douglas.
 As Ambrose is illegitimate, he and his two sons are not in remainder to the Marquessate and subsidiary titles.

 Queensberry has several siblings.
 By his father's first wife, he has an elder half-sister, Lady Patricia Douglas, whose daughter Countess Emma de Bendern was the first wife of gossip columnist Nigel Dempster.
 He has a late sister, Lady Jane Cory-Wright (1926–2007), twice married to David Arthur Cory-Wright, of the Cory-Wright baronets.
 He has a younger half-brother, Lord Gawain Douglas (born 1948), who is married with issue, one son and five daughters.